Collegeville/CW20/Contribute.md

 - Poster sessions will be conducted during teatimes.
 We will run discussions concurrently and keep the discussion groups small enough for interactive dialogue.
 - Posters can be PDF files of a few slides or an interactive webpage.
 The intent is to have content that conveys your ideas in a small group dialogue.
 - How to submit your poster:
   - Option 1: Submit a pull request.
-Instruction and current white papers are on [this page.](https://collegeville.github.io/CW20/WorkshopResources/Posters/PosterList.html)
+Instruction and current posters are on [this page.](https://collegeville.github.io/CW20/WorkshopResources/Posters/PosterList.html)
   - Option 2: Submit your poster in PDF form as an email attachment or send the interactive webpage URL to Mike Heroux <maherou@sandia.gov>.

 ### Teatime theme guidelines and submission